 Broad Ripple is a special place.
 Its inhabitants like to think that they were into the quirky and oddball before it was cool, and they're probably right.
 Case in point is the now iconic Rainbow Bridge, passing over Central Canal (itself a local landmark that winds through the bulk of Central Indiana) and leading into the heart of Broad Ripple Village, one of Indiapolis' strangest and most diverse neighborhoods, famed for its art, cuisine and vibrant local culture.

 At the footsteps of the quaint Fire Station #32 – the oldest firehouse still in use by the city of Indianapolis – the Rainbow Bridge once separated the surrounding area from Broad Ripple proper, and crossing it was a sign that you were entering a place of wonder, diversity, and bold décor.
 A place where all were welcome.

-Eventually Broad Ripple grew beyond the bounds of the White River and the bridge is now more at the center of the village than an entry to it.
+Eventually Broad Ripple grew beyond the bounds of the Central Canal and the bridge is now more at the center of the village than an entry to it.
 But that hasn't stopped its legacy.
 In fact, it is now more important than ever and acts as a de facto meeting ground for local events, protests, art fairs, parades, night time revelers and lovers.

 Rainbow Bridge has come to mean a lot to the citizens of Indianapolis, for better or for worse, and the endorsement of its flamboyant decoration by local administrators shows no sign of weakening – but even if it did, the community would find a way to keep things the way they like them.
 They always have.